-Currently postdoc at the Canadian Institute for Theoretical Astrophysics (University of Toronto, Canada), I am interested in the understanding of the physics of (extrasolar) planets and brown dwarfs in general.
+Currently a Banting postdoctoral fellow between the Canadian Institute for Theoretical Astrophysics and the Center for Planetary Science (University of Toronto), I am interested in the understanding of the physics of (extrasolar) planets and brown dwarfs in general.

 More specifically, my research topics include: